softwaredeveloptam/image-search-app/README.md

 Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+---

+## QnA for the Take Home Project

 **Do you have any strong rationale for why you chose specific development technologies for this project that you would like to share with the team?**